 Eleanor of Castile was only ten when she left her mother country Spain and arrived in England in 1254 to marry Edward (also known as Longshanks).

 As she was so very young at the time of their marriage, Edward went off for a few years, indulging in his favourite pastimes of war, tournaments and more war.
-He must have stopped fighting occasionally as they produced sixteen children before she became queen, her first child being born when she was 20 years old!
+He must have stopped fighting occasionally as they went on to have sixteen children together!
+It appears to have been a happy marriage in that they were rarely apart, Eleanor often travelling with Edward.

 Edward’s life was full of warfare and after a successful campaign in Wales, he then turned his attention to Scotland.
 He wrote to Eleanor asking her to join him in the north, but she was taken ill on the journey and died in a little village called Harby in Nottinghamshire.